Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Introduction

-Bayesian inference provides a principled approach to combining information from various sources to estimate and quantify uncertainty of an unknown parameter via the posterior distribution.
-Markov Chain Monte Carlo sampling methods (MCMC) implement Bayesian inference that sample from a probability distribution \cite{hastings1970monte,metropolis1953equation}.
-The Bayesian paradigm, together with MCMC techniques, has enabled the development of flexible complex probabilistic models.
-The application of Bayesian inference via MCMC methods in Earth science has been demonstrated in a number of papers; characterizing geochronological data that describes the age of rocks and fossils \cite{jasra2006bayesian}; modelling the effect of climate changes in land surface hydrology \cite{raje2012bayesian}; calibrating hydrologic models \cite{thyer2015bayesian}; flood frequency analysis \cite{gaal2010inclusion}; inferring sea-level and sediment supply from the stratigraphic record \cite{Charvinetal09}; and inferring groundwater contamination sources \cite{wang2013characterization}.
+Bayesian inference provides a framework for combining information from various sources to estimate and quantify uncertainty of an unknown parameter in a rigorous manner \cite{chair1988distributed}.
+The diverse source of information includes expert opinion, ground-truth data, and knowledge from physical processes embedded in geophysical models \cite{notarnicola2001bayesian,moon1995information}.
+Markov Chain Monte Carlo sampling methods (MCMC) implement Bayesian inference to sample from a posterior probability distribution \cite{hastings1970monte,metropolis1953equation}.
+In the past few decades, Bayesian methods became popular in geophysics\cite{malinverno2002parsimonious,mosegaard1995monte, sambridge1999geophysical}, where the emphasis has shifted from optimization methods \cite{sen2013global} to inference due to the need for rigorous uncertainty quantification given sparse and incomplete data \cite{gallagher2009markov}.
+The application of Bayesian inference via MCMC methods in Earth science has been demonstrated in a number of papers, such as characterizing geochronological data that describe the age of rocks and fossils \cite{jasra2006bayesian}, modelling the effect of climate changes in land surface hydrology \cite{raje2012bayesian}, calibrating hydrologic models \cite{thyer2015bayesian}, flood frequency analysis \cite{gaal2010inclusion}, inferring sea-level and sediment supply from the stratigraphic record \cite{Charvinetal09}, and inferring groundwater contamination sources \cite{wang2013characterization}.
+However, in the context of landscape evolution models, to our knowledge there is no work that employs MCMC methods to fuse information given by complex forward models with observational data.